-Sector indicated by A12 to A18 are erased.
+Sector indicated by A12 to A19 are erased.
 External erase verify is not required because data are verified automatically by internal control circuit.
-Erasure completion can be verified by DATA polling and toggle bit checking after automatic erase starts.
+Erasure completion can be verified by DATA polling or toggle bit checking after automatic erase starts.
 Device outputs 0 during erasure and 1 after erasure on Q7.
 (Q6 is for toggle bit; see toggle bit, DATA polling, timing waveform)

-FIGURE 8.
+Figure 8.
 AUTOMATIC SECTOR ERASE TIMING WAVEFORM

-FIGURE 9.
+Figure 9.
 AUTOMATIC SECTOR ERASE ALGORITHM FLOWCHART

-FIGURE 10.
+Figure 10.
 ERASE SUSPEND/ERASE RESUME FLOWCHART

-- 1. If the system implements an endless erase suspend/resume loop, or the number of erase suspend/resume is exceeded 1024 times, then the delay time must be put into consideration. - 2.
-Delay timing: 10ms for MX29LV800T/B, 1.5ms for MX29LV800AT/AB.
+Note: It's only for a certain condition of MX29LV160T/B. If the system implements an endless erase suspend/resume loop, or the number of erase suspend/resume is exceeded 1024 times, then the 10ms time delay must be put into consideration.
+Please note that the 10ms time delay is not necessary for MX29LV160AT/AB.

-FIGURE 11.
-IN-SYSTEM SECTOR PROTECT/UNPROTECTED TIMING WAVEFORM (RESET Control)
+Figure 11.
+IN-SYSTEM SECTOR PROTECT/CHIP UNPROTECT TIMING WAVEFORM (RESET Control)

-FIGURE 12.
+Figure 12.
 SECTOR PROTECT TIMING WAVEFORM (A9, OE Control)